lis-epfl/robogen/README.md

 Thanks to you for your help and sorry for any (many I guess, at the current stage) incovenient :-)

-## Latest updates

-* May 7: Increase maximum velocity of servo motors.
-* May 3: Fixed orientation problem in Parametric Brick.
-Fixed exception on simulator exit.
-* Apri 30: Increased mass of obstacles to avoid strange behavior during collisions.
-Fixed chasing scenario light rendering.
-* April 17: Improved physical simulation stability by tuning ODE parameters.
-Fixed ActiveHinge misalignment.
-* April 16: Wheels and whegs can be evolved parametrically (the radius can change during evolution)
-* April 12: The simulator now sends a bias for each evolved neuron in the neural network controller.
-The simulator has been changed to initialize correctly the neural network.
-* April 5: The light sensor has now a decent execution time, no more affecting the simulator performance.

 ## Contributions